 Iowa landlords must follow specific rules and procedures when evicting a tenant (see the article How Evictions Work: What Renters Need to Know, on this site).
 The state forbids landlords from taking the law into their own hands.
 Examples of illegal “self-help” evictions include changing the locks, removing the front door, or turning off the heat or electricity—all of which may be the basis for a tenant suing a landlord.
-An Iowa court may award a tenant actual damages, and award tenant court costs and attorney fees.
+An Iowa court may award a tenant actual damages, plus punitive damages up to twice the monthly rent, and award tenant court costs and attorney fees.
 If a tenant elects to terminate the lease, the landlord must return the tenant’s entire security deposit.

 If you decide to sue your landlord for an illegal eviction, check Iowa law (you’ll find Iowa rules prohibiting self-help evictions at Iowa Code § 562A.26).

 See the Laws and Legal Research section of this site for advice on finding and reading statutes.

 It’s also a good idea to get advice from a local tenants’ rights group in Iowa.
 The U.S. Department of Housing and Urban Development (HUD) website includes information on tenant advocates for each state.

 Finally, consider consulting an experienced tenants’ lawyer.
 See the article Tips on Hiring and Working With Lawyers on this site for advice.